Discover the best log video format cameras for filmmakers seeking cinematic image quality and maximum post-production flexibility.

 The camera features built-in ND filters, providing filmmakers with greater control over exposure and depth of field without the need for additional accessories.

-Buy the Blackmagic URSA Mini Pro 4.6K G2 on Amazon
+My take on the Blackmagic URSA Mini Pro 4.6K G2

 Canon EOS R5